qianzhong516/serverless-portfolio/README.md

 The application uses a single GitHub Actions workflow to deploy on different environments:

-- "Pushes to main" → deploy on staging
+- Pushes to main → deploy on staging
-- "Pushes to a release branch" → deploy on production
+- Release tags (`v1.0.0`) → deploy on production

 Environment specific variables and secrets are auto selected based on the deployment target.